wangyiwu/backend-coding-task-cmc-global/pxvuong/readme.md

 ![img1](https://i.imgur.com/iG5537Y.png)

-#### As a consumer of the API, I want to be able to add ships to the system.
+#### As a consumer of the API, I want to be able to see all ships in the system.

 Step 1: to to swagger